Dr. Marc D. BaldwinOWNER / EDITOR-IN-CHIEF

 Dr. Lisa is a writer and educator.
 She has practiced both scientific editing and business editing.
 She is a Ph.D. in Psychology, with an M.A. in English Literature.
 For seven years she worked as the Assistant Director of a Management Communication Program at a business school.
 She edited academic articles and speeches for business school professors and graduate students.
 She also taught media interview skills and presentations to MBAs and executives.
 At the same time, she consulted for nearby businesses such as Trammel Crow, Kaiser Permanente and Collagen Corporation.
 She has written award winning health-promotion grants at the local and state levels.
 A dedicated manuscript editor who doesn’t mind re-working the text, she cares about the voice and tone of a piece, as well as its content.

 Dr. Loyd is a PhD in History, who minored in English.
-He has written three books and co-authored a fourth, and has edited several other books, as well as a great number of articles and academic papers.
-A member of Western Writers of America, he loves both fiction and nonfiction writing and editing.
-He has spent twenty-three years teaching, the last twenty of that at the university level.
+A member of Western Writers of America, he has written three nonfiction books and one novel, and has edited several other books, as well as a great number of articles and academic papers.
+He has spent thirty years teaching, the last twenty-seven at the university level.
 His interests center on history and military matters, not a surprising combination considering the fact that he is a retired commander in the United States Naval Reserve.
-For the past dozen years, he has taught a course in graduate research and writing.
+For the past twenty years, he has taught a course in graduate research and writing, and for the past six, he has taught senior undergrad courses in short and long fiction.
 When he edits a piece of writing, he tries not only to improve the writing, but also to help the writer develop greater skill.

 Dr. Marc studied at several of the finest universities in Canada and holds a Ph.D. in Biology from McMaster University.
 He obtained unusually broad training in molecular biology, genetics and biochemistry, having completed postgraduate work in both plant biotechnology and biomedicine.
 Having published in top-tier journals, he has an excellent track record in securing fellowships and grants.
 With his 15 years of experience in academic writing, he will help make sure your project is flawless – logical, elegant, and a pleasure to read.
 With extensive experience in editing scientific journal articles and proposals, he is also interested in multidisciplinary work such as science policy and bioethics.